top of page

 Therapies

-The LiveWell Program® is a behavioral health Guided Self-Care curriculum for people living with depression.
-It is strategically designed to teach people the skills they need to reduce their own symptoms and relapses of depression, and to live more meaningful, connected, and productive lives.
+The LiveWell Program® is a GUIDED SELF-CARE behavioral health program strategically designed to empower people with depression to take longterm control of their own mental health.
+Our unique curriculum-based program teaches people the skills they need to reduce their own symptoms and relapses of depression, and to live more meaningful, connected, and productive lives.

 Because depression results from various factors and symptoms can affect every aspect of life, we know that treatment cannot be a one-size-fits-all approach.
-So we've combined aspects of evidence-based therapies and other effective interventions with wisdom gained from diverse peers with lived experience of depression and resilience into a holistic, psychosocial educational program.
+So we've combined aspects of evidence-based therapies with wisdom gained from diverse peers with lived experience of depression and resilience into a one-of-a-kind holistic, psychosocial educational program.

 LiveWell Programs: At A Glance